mpolimeno/sdsu-sage-tutorial-git/sagecalc.rst

 	:height: 300px
 	:width: 400px

-Sage handles many of the details of producing "nice" looking plots in a way that is transparent to the user.
-However there are times in which Sage will produce a plot which isn't quite what we were expecting. ::
+SageMath handles many of the details of producing "nice" looking plots in a way that is transparent to the user.
+However there are times in which SageMath will produce a plot which isn't quite what we were expecting. ::

 	sage: f(x) = (x^3 + x^2 + x)/(x^2 - x -2 )